 Putting this all together: When a “hot” memory is recalled while watching the movement of fingers in a side-to-side motion, simultaneously naming feelings in the body and scenes recalled in the right hemisphere, you will have successfully activated every area of the brain in a coherent way.
 Consequently, memories can be experienced without negative feelings or thoughts about oneself.

 Researchers on the brain and mindfulness have stated that EMDR is “like mindfulness on steroids”.
 Forebrain activation through the application of EMDR allows for more conscious control over the emotional centers of the brain.
 EMDR therapists prompt clients to “just notice” what is occurring in their thoughts, feelings, and bodily sensations without judging the content similar to the process of meditation.

 The benefits of mindfulness shows increased friendliness, gratitude, gentleness, curiosity, non-reactivity, happiness, creativity, persistence, confidence and willingness to engage in life.

 How Long Does EMDR Take?

-EMDR is typically delivered in 60 sessions, although shorter sessions have been used successfully.
 The number of sessions varies with the complexity of the trauma being treated.
 For an isolated, single traumatic event, one to three sessions may be sufficient for treatment.
 However, when the trauma involves repeated traumatic events, such as combat trauma and physical, sexual, or emotional abuse, many more sessions may be needed for comprehensive treatment.
 Although all the studies reviewed for this summary involved adults, the intervention was also developed for use with children and adolescents.